 How to clean your BBQ with an onion and 15 other pro tips

-Tuesday, May 23, 2017, 8:30 PM - Things are warming up across the country, and with the Victoria Day long weekend approaching, many people are getting into a summer mindset.
+Saturday, May 19, 2018, 2:51 PM - Things are warming up across the country and with the Victoria Day long weekend here, many people are getting into a summer mindset.

-That said; you may have forgotten what it is like to live in hot weather.
-Here are some easy tips to help you make the most of the warm weather while it lasts:
+That said; you may have forgotten what it is like to live in warm weather.
+Here are some easy tips to help you make the most of this May long weekend.

 As the snow melts away in most of the country and you start to spend more time outside, it is important to drink plenty of fluids to stay cool.
 Water is the most effect fluid for hydration – the worst being pop, and fruit juices with added sugar.
 You should drink around 3 litres of water day, and you should up your intake even more in hot weather.
 If you get bored of drinking only water, try to add slices of fruit, vegetables, or mint and basil leaves to your water.
 If that still won’t do it for you, black coffee and tea won’t dehydrate you if you drink them in moderation.

 If you are still on the fence, this article on 5 horrible things heat does to the human body should help you decide to fill up that water bottle.